 If you are a bigger family or are looking for a tent that can accommodate a larger group then 5m bell tents are designed for a comfortable 4-6 adults.
 6m bell tents 5-7 adults.

-Bell Tent Boutique have put together this helpful video so you can visualise how big the space is:
+Bell Tent Boutique has put together this helpful video so you can visualise how big the space is:

 What thickness tent should I buy?